Verdant Tea

 An Introduction to Craft Black teas:

 This tea is wild-foraged by the Li Family of the Dongsa Cooperative within the Mt Ailao National Forest Preserve.
 The silvery buds and twisting golden leaves are picked from ancient tea trees between one hundred and eight hundred years old scattered between other evergreens, and wildflowers on the rocky mountainside.
-This labor-intensive tea to harvest is actually allowed to sun-roast and oxidize without applying heat in a wok.
+This incredibly labor-intensive tea to harvest is actually allowed to sun-roast and oxidize without applying heat in a wok.
 Because more moisture is retained in the leaf, this black tea is a fantastic candidate for aging like traditional sheng pu’er.
 Only a high-elevation remote place like Qianjiazhai can count on enough sunlight in the spring for this old but rare finishing technique.
 The result is a tea with the sweet malt of a black tea but the staggering complexity and herbaceous undertones of a sheng pu’er.
-A true standout!
+The loose Maocha is lightly steamed and then meticulously rolled and shaped one pearl at a time by Master Zhou without the use of molds or machinery to preserve the delicate complexity of the tea.

 Learn more about this tea >>